pallets-eco/flask-rq/docs/worker.md

 ## Queues and the Connection

-By default, the worker will watch all configured queues ({data}`RQ_QUEUES`) using the default queue's connection.
-You can pass a list of queues to the CLI command or {meth}`RQ.make_worker`, in which case the worker will only watch those queues using the first listed queue's connection.
+By default, the worker will watch all configured queues ({data}`RQ_QUEUES`) in the order configured.
+You can pass a list of queues to the CLI command or {meth}`RQ.make_worker`, in which case the worker will only watch those queues.
+Either way, the first listed queue's connection is used.

 ```
-# all queues, default's connection
+# all queues, first configured queue's connection
 $ flask rq worker

 # two queues, email's connection